Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: Experimental Setup and Results

 We evaluate three communication regimes: (i)~\emph{Ideal communication}, i.e., no delay ($\text{RTT}=0$) and no packet loss ($\epsilon=0$); (ii)~\emph{Delayed communication}, i.e., lossless delivery with only one-way delay and no packet loss; (iii)~\emph{Lossy with delay}, inter-robot measurements are subject to both delay and erasure probability $\epsilon$.
 When there is no delay (ideal case or full erasure), the I-ReE estimator reduces to the standard EKF as no out-of-sequence measurements occur.
 Fig.~\ref{fig:cl_fig} presents the resulting estimation error trajectories.

 In the first set of experiments (Fig.~\ref{fig:sub1}), we evaluate the effect of ideal and delayed communication, coupled with a naive or a communication-aware estimation approach (I-ReE).
 The ideal case ($\epsilon = 0$, No Dly, No I-ReE) serves as the baseline and reflects the best achievable estimator performance.
 In this regime, I-ReE collapses to the naive EKF because no measurements arrive delayed or out of sequence.
 When a one-way delay is introduced without packet loss ($\epsilon = 0$, one-way Dly, No I-ReE), the naive EKF exhibits a marked increase in estimation error due to out-of-order incorporation of delayed measurements.
 The corresponding I-ReE curve ($\epsilon = 0$, one-way Dly, I-ReE) remains close to the baseline by restoring chronological consistency before applying updates.
 In the lossy condition ($\epsilon = 1$, one-way Dly, No I-ReE), all inter-robot measurements are erased, so no delayed information ever arrives, and I-ReE again reduces to the naive EKF.
 Overall, this comparison shows that delay, rather than loss, is the key factor that motivates the need for a delay-aware estimator: whenever delayed measurements are present, I-ReE provides a substantial improvement.

-Next, we assess the impact of the transport protocols under erasures and delay, combined with the communication-aware estimator (Fig.~\ref{fig:sub2}--\ref{fig:sub4}).
+Next, we assess the impact of the transport protocols under erasures and delay, combined with the communication-aware estimator (Fig.~\ref{fig:sub2}).
 In all cases, inter-robot measurements are subject to both packet erasures and protocol-dependent delivery delay.
 UDP exhibits monotonic degradation as erasures increase, since lost measurements are never recovered.
 SR-ARQ performs well under moderate erasure but degrades sharply at high loss due to retransmission stalls that delay packets beyond the usable estimation window.
 AC-RLNC maintains near-ideal performance across all tested erasure probabilities below~1, owing to its adaptive coded redundancy and steady delivery of decodable packets.